 It is also the only app on this list which is available on Windows Store.
 With the launch of Windows 10 S, this might be the only option for a lot of users out there.
 However, it has a lot of catch-up to do if it wants to compete with our top picks.
 It severely lacks in functionality and there are bugs here and there.
 Sometimes, it just fails to save a clip.
 Selecting a clip and pasting it is also not very intuitive.
 As mentioned, it has lots to improve upon but it is an app worth keeping an eye on for the future.

 The Best Clipboard Managers and Paste Alternatives You Can Use

 You might think that you do not need an extra app and the inbuilt clipboard which comes with the OS is good enough for you.
 You would be wrong.
 It’s one of those tools you don’t know you need until you use it.
 The right clipboard manager will improve your productivity by reducing the loss of data and saving time.
 You might also feel that none of these apps are as good as Paste, but I would beg to differ.
 Firstly, apps on Windows and Mac follow a different design language.
-Also, all of them are free while Paste costs $9.99 on App Store.
+Also, all of them are free while Paste costs $14.99 on the App Store.
 Considering these facts I would say the clipboard managers on Windows are as good as their Mac counterparts.
 So, give them a try and do tell us in comments below which one you think is the best one for you.